So You Want To Buy A Cellular Trail Camera

 I started using cellular trail-cameras around 2011 and have been even more addicted than I was with my very first one.
 Cell cams can be a source of enjoyment, but also aggravation, as we experience the quirks of tech devices mass produced at a cost that the average consumer can afford.
 I am writing the blog to try and prepare the would be cell cam purchaser for what to expect.
 I have done my best to cover the bases, but I am sure I will miss something.
 I will also highlight the features of my favorite cell cams, the Spartan GoCam from HCO Outdoors.
 This is a company that I have used and sold their cameras for 10+ years and can say they stay on the forefront of trail-cam technology, as well as offer some of the best customer service in the industry.

 - Cost: First and foremost understand cellular trail cameras are not cheap and they can come with costs beyond the initial purchase.
 There is a fee for using cellular service and depending on camera brand and cell carrier the cost varies.
+Spypoint just announced their new data plans with the top one being $10/mth for unlimited pictures on either the nationwide or Verizon this includes their app and they have an all new version coming out this month that will allow higher resolution pictures.
 In the case of Spartan and Verizon or US Celluar the camera just adds to your existing phone data plan for $5 per month.
-Spartan and ATT is slighlty more if you buy a year and 4gb for $75.
+Spartan and ATT is slighlt more.
+The best AT&T package will run you $35.99 for 3 months and 1gb of data and this includes the premium app package.
 Be sure to check with the brand camera to see what plans they offer.
 Spartan also has a premium features package that is an additional fee.
 This is paid to Spartan and is in addition to the cell service plan paid to the cell carrier.
 The price ranges from $4 for one month (called credits) to $3 if you buy 12 months worth up front.
 I use the premium on all my cameras and truly feel it is worth every penny.
 It gives you access to the web portal where there is an online storage hub, all the adjustable camera settings and use of the mobile app where all the pictures and videos are delivered on your phone.
 With premium you can manage the camera's settings in portal or the app , request video (on the 2018 models), request HD pictures and view your stored pictures and videos.
 In addition to these there are batteries and optional but not required accessories like security box and lock cable, mounts, high capacity external batteries and booster antenna's.
+Then there is the cost of the camera.
+Spypoint has just released the Link-Micro at $149.95 and is probably the lowest price cellcam on the market currently.

 - Patience: I'm not sure if this should be second or first but for sure it is a priority, you need to have or learn patience.
 There are so many factors that work together with cell cams and often times when you are having an issue it will be the one you are not looking at.
 I would venture to say that 80+% of issues are a missed step in setup.
 Being thorough in following the proper setup steps is a must.